eventbrite/pysoa/docs/api.rst

 - ``server.transport.redis_gateway.send.serialize``: A timer indicating how long it takes the Redis Gateway transport to serialize a message
-- ``server.transport.redis_gateway.send.error.message_too_large``: A counter incremented each time the Redis Gateway transport fails to send because it exceeds 100 kilobytes serialized
+- ``server.transport.redis_gateway.send.error.message_too_large``: A counter incremented each time the Redis Gateway transport fails to send because it exceeds the maximum configured message size (which defaults to 100KB on the client and 250KB on the server)
 - ``server.transport.redis_gateway.send.queue_full_retry``: A counter incremented each time the Redis Gateway transport re-tries sending a message because the message queue was temporarily full
 - ``server.transport.redis_gateway.send.queue_full_retry.retry_{1...n}``: A counter incremented on each queue full retry